rohithelraj/aitormaguregiwebsitehandler/README.md

 ## Features

 - **Browse JSON Files**: View all JSON files from the content directory organized by category with collapsible accordion sections
+- **Create/Delete Files**: Add new JSON files for home, photography, and storyboard categories
+- **Manage Array Items**: Add and delete items in photography_thumbs.json and storyboard_thumbs.json
 - **Form-Based Editing**: Edit JSON content through intuitive form fields with proper labels
 - **Image Thumbnails**: Automatically displays image previews for S3 URLs and image fields
 - **S3 Image Upload**: Upload new images directly to S3 bucket with progress tracking